COPD exacerbation; Chronic obstructive pulmonary disease exacerbation; Emphysema exacerbation; Chronic bronchitis exacerbation

 Get to know your usual COPD symptoms, sleep patterns, and when you have good or bad days.
 This can help you learn the difference between your normal COPD symptoms and signs of a flare-up.

-Signs of a COPD flare-up last 2 days or more and are more intense than your usual symptoms.
+Signs and symptoms of a COPD flare-up last 2 days or more and are more intense than your usual symptoms.
 The symptoms get worse and just don't go away.
 If you have a full-blown exacerbation, you may need to go to the hospital.

 Common early signs include: